Edeenita/Data-Base-SQL/README.md

 6️⃣ Encuentra los productos que cuestan entre $10 y $30.
 7️⃣ Muestra los proveedores que no son de Estados Unidos ni del Reino Unido.
 8️⃣ Lista los clientes cuyo nombre comience con la letra 'B'.
+9️⃣ Lista todos los productos que puedes comprar por menos de $15 o sea carne
+    pero que su proveedor de carne sea ID 7

 #### Posibles Soluciones:
     1️⃣ SELECT * FROM Orders WHERE EmployeeID = 3
     2️⃣ SELECT * FROM Products WHERE Price < 20
     3️⃣ SELECT * FROM Customers WHERE Country != "Mexico"
-    4️⃣ SELECT * FROM Products WHERE CategoryID = 4
+        ➡ SELECT * FROM Customers WHERE NOT Country = "Mexico" 4️⃣ SELECT * FROM Products WHERE CategoryID = 4
     5️⃣ SELECT * FROM Employees WHERE BirthDate < '1960-01-01'
     6️⃣ SELECT * FROM Products WHERE Price BETWEEN 10 AND 30
         ➡  SELECT * FROM Products WHERE Price >= 10 AND Price <= 30
     7️⃣ SELECT * FROM Suppliers WHERE Country != 'USA' AND Country != 'UK'
-    8️⃣ SELECT * FROM Customers WHERE CustomerName LIKE 'B%'
+        ➡  SELECT * FROM Suppliers WHERE NOT Country = 'USA' AND NOT Country = 'UK' 8️⃣ SELECT * FROM Customers WHERE CustomerName LIKE 'B%' 9️⃣ SELECT * FROM Products WHERE Price < 15 OR CategoryID = 6 AND SupplierID = 7